 Sigma 105mm f/1.4 ART for Nikon – Product Photography Test Shoot

-This past weekend, after a product photo session, I decided to play with my Sigma 105mm f/1.4 and test it some more, and started out by photographing the same subject at different aperture values.
-As a note, during the photo shoot, sometimes I used a Nikon SB700 speedlight bought at Adorama, sometimes I did not.
+This past weekend, after a product photo session, I decided to play with my Sigma 105mm f/1.4 and test it some more, and I started by photographing the same subject at different aperture values.
+As a note, during the photo shoot, sometimes I used a Nikon SB700 speedlight bought at Adorama, but sometimes I did not.

-Then I tried to focus on different subjects, while maintaining the same f-stop and shutter speed.
-Here’s an example of photographing the same scene with a Sigma 105mm f/1.4 ART for Nikon at f/1.4, 1/250s first focusing on the foreground, and then focusing on the background.
+Then I tried to focus on different subjects while maintaining the same f-stop and shutter speed.
+Here’s an example of photographing the same scene with a Sigma 105mm f/1.4 ART for Nikon at f/1.4, 1/250s, first focusing on the foreground and then focusing on the background.

-Here are a few more examples of photographing the same subject, this time a Galileo thermometer, with the Sigma 105mm f/1.4 ART for Nikon at different, yet very close aperture values: f/1.4, f/1.8, f/2.8.
+Here are a few more examples of photographing the same subject, this time a Galileo thermometer, with the Sigma 105mm f/1.4 ART for Nikon at different yet very close aperture values: f/1.4, f/1.8, f/2.8.
 Also worth mentioning is the constantly changing lighting conditions during the test shoot–natural light, with the sun in and out of the clouds.

 Hi Alia, thanks for sharing your experience and shots.